fc-minecraft/ww1984-md/beams.md

 ## Beams of Color

 # Beams of Color
-Place stained glass over the beacons to match the color sequence needed to unlock the painting piece.
+Help Wonder Women place stained glass over the beams of light to match the color sequence displayed on the wall.
+You'll need to tell her where to move and which colors to place.

 **Blocks Available:**
 *Place <color> Stained Glass <direction>* - Place a piece of colored stained glass in the specified direction.